SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/03-Problem.md

 [task-description]
 # Description

-# Task 3: Unit Testing (100 Points)
+## Task 3: Unit Testing

-**Use the resources you downloaded in the first task.**
+**Use the resources from previous task.**

 You will receive a skeleton with one class inside.

 The class will have some methods, fields and constructors.

-Cover the whole class with unit tests to make sure that the class is working as intended.
+Cover the whole class with unit tests to make sure that it works as intended.

 [/task-description]
 [code-upload /]